mubbie/mubbie.github.io/_posts/2024-10-23-recursion.md

   </em>
 </p>

 While recursion is a powerful tool extensively used in modern programming, it comes with its own set of challenges and pitfalls.
-To use recursion effectively and avoid unexpected problems, it's essential to understand potential issues such as stack overflow **[stack overflow](https://stackoverflow.com/)** (not the popular Q&A website for developers—even though I mischievously linked it above 😈) and efficiency concerns**.
+To use recursion effectively and avoid unexpected problems, it's essential to understand potential issues such as **[stack overflow](https://stackoverflow.com/)** (not the popular Q&A website for developers—even though I mischievously linked it above 😈) and efficiency concerns**.

 ### Stack Overflow